NickWalters/ComputerScience-ProjectSelection-Website/README.md

 # Project Proposal Site

-The Project Proposal Site is a website designed for UWA staff and persons from external organisations to propose new projects for students at the university.
+The Project Proposal Site is a website designed for UWA staff and persons from external organisations are propose to new projects for students at the university.

 ## Installation

-In order for the website to run, [Python](https://www.python.org/downloads/) must be installed on the computer.
+In order to run the website for , [Python](https://www.python.org/downloads/) must be installed on the computer.
 The package manager [pip](https://pip.pypa.io/en/stable/) is also required to install the requirements.txt file.
-To check to see if python and pip are installed and to see what version is installed on the computer, run:
+To see if python and pip are installed and to check what version is installed on the computer, run:
 ```
 python --version
 ```